Chocobozzz/PeerTube/FAQ.md

 ## I have found a security vulnerability in PeerTube.
 Where and how should I report it?

 We have a policy for contributions related to security.
 Please refer to [SECURITY.md](./SECURITY.md)

+## Does PeerTube ensures federation compatibility with previous version?

+We **try** to keep compatibility with the latest minor version (2.3.1 with 2.2 for example).
+We don't have resources to keep compatibility with other versions.